Reknotx/Ecostruct/README.md

 Gameplay mechanics such as movement and cleaning of tiles were also coded in.

-Disclaimer: Currently working on a system's overhaul for the code to make it cleaner.
+Disclaimer: As of 8/23/2020 I am currently working on a system's overhaul for the code to make it cleaner.
 Does have some bugs that are currently being worked out but the old system, which still works, is in the folder labeled Old Scripts.